TheMatrixMaster/react-dynamic-renderer/README.md

   }
 }
 ```
-`name` is a required key that serves as a unique identifier for actions.
+As a general rule of thumb, actions are declared as a prop under the `props` key of a UI object. `name` is a required key that serves as a unique identifier for actions.
 It is used on the frontend to parse the JSON representation and output the appropriate javascript action.

 Other variables in the action payload, that we refer to as `arguments`, are provided on a case-specific basis and do not generalize across actions.
 In the current example, the `key` variable specifies which key should be modified inside the React state and the `value` variable is the newly desired key value.
 This logic is handled on the frontend inside the `dispatchAction` function as follows:
 ```jsx